 cvEEG Duration

 The duration of cvEEG is at the discretion of the requesting service.
-However, as a general rule, studies with no seizures or periodic discharges should be discontinued automatically after 24 hours in awake patients, 72 hours in comatose patients, and after the re-warming phase in hypothermia patients.
-Longer cvEEG is possible depending on the clinical situation after discussion between the faculty physician on the primary team and epilepsy faculty.

 Special Comment for Floor Patients with Suspected Seizures

 The greatest value of video/EEG in patients with suspected seizures is the correlation between the clinical symptoms and the EEG at the time of these symptoms.
 This requires simultaneous review of video and EEG.
 Based on equipment limitations, this evaluation is best done with EMU equipment and not portable EEG machines.